 When we applied for the loan, we believed we would qualify to have the loan forgiven under the terms of PPP, and therefore considered the loan to be substantively a conditional government grant.

-We have performed initial calculations for PPP loan forgiveness, and expect that the PPP loan will be forgiven in full because 1) we have, prior to June 30, 2020, utilized all of the proceeds for payroll and other qualified expenses and 2) we believe we will continue to comply with other terms and conditions necessary for forgiveness.
+In March 2021, the PPP loan was forgiven in full.